BenMcLean/Voxel2Pixel/volumetric_ortho_sprite_rendering_specification.md

 The `camera_right_local` vector is derived in the shader via cross product.

-Billboard depth is computed in the shader from the same matrix multiply used for screen-to-sprite mapping (see Sections 5.1 and 11.2), so it is not passed as a uniform.
+Billboard depth is provided by the quad's rasterized depth (the quad is camera-facing and centered on the model center), so it requires no uniform or shader computation.

 ### Light Direction